ygorelik/ydk-gen/README.md

 For YDK installation it is recommended to use script `install_ydk.sh` from `ydk-gen` git repository.
 The script detects platform OS, installs all the dependencies and builds complete set of YDK components for specified language.
-Some of the third party software components are installed to default location, which is '/usr/loca/bin', '/usr/local/lib', and '/usr/local/include'.
-Therefore the user must have sudo access to these locations.

 If the script installs any YDK component, it also creates an environment activation file '.env' in the 'ydk-gen' directory, which can be used to activate YDK runtime environment identical to the installation environment.